Are you thinking about studying medicine? What about getting a medical residency? What are your chances of matching in Canada after your studies?

 There is so much information to review!
 We’ll help you break it down, step by step, so that you are fully aware of what’s required if you choose to study at an Australian medical school.
 Our goal is to ensure you’re comfortable making such an incredible life-changing decision—even if it means choosing another direction.

 As always, please let us know if you have any questions!
 Contact OzTREKK’s Medicine Admissions Officer at [email protected] or call us toll-free in Canada at 1-866-698-7355.

-Just like domestic medicine students, international medical graduates (IMGs) are required to apply for Canadian Residency via the Canadian Resident Matching Service (CaRMS).
-This website provides information about matching, procedures, and statistics and reports on the past matches.
-According to CARMS, international medical graduates returning to Canada had an overall 29% match rate in 2020.
-Out of that 29%, Australian medical students had the highest match rate globally of any region at 63% last year.
+Like domestic medicine students, international medical graduates (IMGs) must apply for Canadian Residency via the Canadian Resident Matching Service (CaRMS).
+The CaRMS website provides information about matching, procedures, and statistics and reports about past matches.
+According to CARMS, international medical graduates returning to Canada had a 35% match rate in 2023, with Australian and New Zealand medical school graduates having the highest match rate of any region at 74% in 2023.

 Medical Council of Canada Qualifying Exam 1 (MCCQE1)